Long Term Incentive Plans (LTIPs) and Management Incentive Plans (MIPs)

 • The employees will not be required to pay a strike price in order to receive the shares.

-Such structures are also often called ‘performance shares’ or, in the US, ‘restricted stock units’.
+These structures are also often called ‘performance shares’ or, in the US, ‘restricted stock units’.

-Of course, many other types of entity use a MIP.
+Of course, many other types of businesses use a MIP.
 There is no universally recognised definition of Management Incentive Plan and the only common thread is that it is targeted at the management team of a particular business – usually a relatively small group of the most senior team.
 As with LTIPS, a company can create a MIP in whichever way it feels will give the most appropriate outcome for management, the company and the shareholders.